 The “Agentic Coding” Revolution: The Programmer Who Never Sleeps

-The most logical explanation for this flood is the emergence of “Agentic Coding” tools, which are AI tools that do not just suggest code, but build fully functional apps based on natural language descriptions.
+The most logical explanation for this flood is the emergence of “Agentic Coding” tools—AI tools that don’t just suggest code snippets but build entire functional applications based on natural language descriptions.
 The developer’s role has shifted from writing complex lines of code to being a “product manager” who dictates to the machine what needs to be done.
-The timeline for the evolution of these technologies perfectly matches the store’s jump; from Anthropic’s open protocols in late 2024 to OpenAI’s launch of its own app store, all roads led to December 2025.
+The timeline for the evolution of these technologies matches perfectly with the store’s jump; from Anthropic’s open protocols in late 2024 to OpenAI’s launch of its own app store, all roads led to December 2025.

 Quantity vs. Quality: The Risks of Canned Code

-Even worse is the “trust gap” among new developers; studies show that programmers who use AI often trust the security of their code more than they should, even though it may be less secure than code written by hand.
-This puts enormous pressure on Apple’s app review system, which was designed in an era where building an app required a significant technical investment that acted as a natural quality filter.
-Now, with this obstacle gone, we may see a wave of apps whose deep vulnerabilities even Apple cannot check quickly enough.
+Even worse is the “trust gap” among new developers; studies show that programmers who use AI often trust the security of their code more than they should, even though it may be less secure than code written manually.
+This puts enormous pressure on Apple’s app review system, which was designed in an era where building an app required a significant technical investment that acted as a natural filter for quality.
+Now, with that obstacle gone, we may see a wave of apps that even Apple cannot check for deep vulnerabilities fast enough.

 The Future of the App Store in the Age of Abundance